oVirt/ovirt-site/source/develop/release-management/features/network/copy-host-networking.html.md

 2. Identify a "destination host" to which you are copying the configuration.
 3. On the destination host, verify that the number of physical connections is equal to, or greater than, those on the source host.
-4. On the destination host, verify that the interface names match those of the source host.

     * If the destination host has more interfaces than the source host, ignore the surplus interfaces.
-* If the interface names do not match, update the names, reboot the host, and verify that the names match before continuing.

-5. On the destination host, click the `Copy Host Networking` button.
+4. On the destination host, click the `Copy Host Networking` button.
-6. In the popup window that appears, select the source host from which to copy the configuration.
+5. In the popup window that appears, select the source host from which to copy the configuration.
-7. Click the `Copy` button.
+6. Click the `Copy` button.
 When the destination host finishes copying the network configuration, it reboots with the new network configuration.

 #### Copy a network configuration using the REST API